-Cum laude 3.30 to 3.49 cumulative grade point average Magna cum laude 3.50 to 3.74 cumulative grade point average Summa cum laude 3.75 to 4.0 cumulative grade point average
+Cum laude3.30 to 3.49 cumulative grade point averageMagna cum laude3.50 to 3.74 cumulative grade point averageSumma cum laude3.75 to 4.0 cumulative grade point average

 Students who successfully complete the Honors Program will have that designation noted on their diploma.
 The Honors Program designation is separate from any graduation honors a student may earn.
+To be eligible to be the valedictorian, students must have at least 80 credits of graded courses at Babson.